Top Paris activities

 Cancellation Policy

-You can cancel up to 24 hours in advance of the activity for a full refund.
+You can cancel up to 24 hours in advance of the tour for a full refund.

 Still have questions?